tejal-ambre/Python_Project/README.md

 3. Scalability: Handles data for small teams or large organizations seamlessly.

 Technologies:
-Programming Language: Python for logic implementation.
+Programming Language: Python for logic implementation.<br>
-Database: SQLite or MySQL for storing employee records and attendance logs.
+Database: SQLite or MySQL for storing employee records and attendance logs.<br>
-Libraries: Flask/Django for web-based systems or Tkinter for desktop GUIs.
+Libraries: Flask/Django for web-based systems or Tkinter for desktop GUIs.<br>
-APIs: Optional integration with biometric or RFID devices for automated input.
+APIs: Optional integration with biometric or RFID devices for automated input.<br>
-This system enhances operational transparency and ensures compliance with organizational policies, making it a valuable asset for HR and administrative teams.
+This system enhances operational transparency and ensures compliance with organizational policies, making it a valuable asset for HR and administrative teams.<br>